The ministry of preaching

 1. If someone feels called to be authorised as a local preacher, we would usually expect them to test that call by “having a go” at delivering a sermon, with their incumbent’s approval and with supervision from an experienced preacher, up to four times over the period of about a year.

-3. You will need to complete the following Safeguarding training:
+3. You will need to ensure that you have the relevant CofE Safeguarding Training certificates:

 4. Incumbents (or in a vacancy, the Area Dean) should download the ALP Application by clicking here.
 This can be filled in and sent to the Area Office even before the safeguarding requirements above are completed.

-5. Once “safer recruitment” is fulfilled (completing points 2, 3 and 4 above constitutes “safer recruitment” for this role), the Area Bishop will send out a letter of authorisation.
+5. The Area Bishop sends out a letter of authorisation.
 The ALP may be commissioned in an act of worship and may commence their regular preaching ministry.

 This authorisation lasts for three years.
 In that time the ALP should complete or at least begin the Course in Christian Studies, or an equivalent course, if not already completed and attend four preaching workshops organised by the diocese.